Islam in Africa: Sects

 Muslims in Africa mostly adhere to Sunni Islam, with sizable Ibadi adherents.
 In addition, Sufism, the mystical dimension of Islam, has a very big presence.
 The Maliki madh'hab is the dominant school of jurisprudence amongst most of the continent's Sunni communities, while the Shafi'i madh'hab is prevalent in the Horn of Africa, eastern Egypt, and the Swahili Coast.
 The Hanafi fiqh is also followed in Northern and Western Egypt.

 Quranists

 Quranism is an umbrella term denoting a strand within Islam that endorses a Quran-oriented form of Islam and often eschews hadiths.
 There are many forms of Quranism and they may not all agree on practical tenets.

-Nondenominational Muslims
+Non-denominational Muslims

-According to a survey by Pew, there are thirteen countries in Africa wherein at least twenty percent of the Muslim population adheres to a non-denominational form of Islam, i.e. are non-denominational Muslims.
+According to a 2014 survey by Pew, there are thirteen countries in Africa wherein at least twenty percent of the Muslim population identify as non-denominational Muslims.
+These individuals practice Islam, but are not associated with a specific denomination.
 These countries, as well as the percentages of the Muslim populations who fall under this bracket include, Mali (55%), Nigeria (42%), Cameroon (40%), Tunisia (40%), Guinea Bissau (36%), Uganda (33%), Morocco (30%), Senegal (27%), Chad (23%), Ethiopia (23%), Liberia (22%), Niger (20%), and Tanzania (20%).